-One of the consulting services I provide is custom Script development for Adobe InDesign.
-If you find yourself banging your head against the wall wishing that InDesign would do such and such, or if you have a thorny workflow issue you'd like to solve with the Creative Suite, a script may be the answer.
+One of the consulting services I provide is custom script development for Adobe InDesign.
+If you find yourself banging your head against the wall wishing that InDesign could do such-and-such, or if you have a thorny workflow issue you'd like to solve, a script may be the answer.
 Contact me and I'll develop a script for you!

 This script will output the currently selected objects to PNG format, prompting you for the desired width or height in pixels.
 This script works in CS6 or later only.

 This script will “preflight” the currently open file to see if any graphics have been flipped horizontally or vertically.
 If any flipped graphics are found, a report is created listing the flipped graphic filename, page number, and flip direction.
 See this InDesignSecrets blog post.